How to Meet Your LinkedIn Sales Quota with a Lead Generation Agency

 The good news is that it’s easy to learn how to use LinkedIn for sales by using it as a professional marketing tool rather than simply another social media site.
 But before we get into more detail, here are some related terms you might come across in your LinkedIn sales campaigns:

-• Sales Quota: Your sales quota is the goal; the target number of sales you must make within a specified period of time.
+• Sales Quota: Your sales quota is the goal, the target number of sales you must make within a specified period of time.

 • LinkedIn Sales Goals: The objectives set for your LinkedIn lead generation tool/team.